At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 Your adventure begins in our Paediatric Outpatient Department.
 This is a bright and vibrant place, where you will meet members of the Paediatric Team to discuss your medical condition and treatment.

-During your appointment, you may have to undergo a superhero assessment which may include blood tests, xrays and MRI tests.
+During your appointment, you might undergo a superhero assessment which may include blood tests, xrays and MRI tests.

 Radiology

-The Radiology department uses advanced technology to take pictures of the inside of your body.
-These pictures will help the surgeon to identify problems and plan treatment.
+The Radiology department takes pictures of the inside of your body to help the surgeon understand what is going on and plan your treatment.
 These tests don’t hurt, although the MRI machine can be quite noisy.
 Mum and dad can stay in the room with you.

 Mum, if you are pregnant, please inform the staff or arrange for another adult to stay with your child during the x-ray.